kayak/SwiftFrame/README.md

 swiftframe path/to/your/config/file --verbose
 ```

+### Available Options

+#### --verbose

+Prints additional information during processing and rendering.
+This will also ask you to confirm the processed config file before SwiftFrame starts rendering

+#### --no-color-output

+Disables colored output.
+Useful for CI logs for example

+#### --no-manual-validation

+Disables the manual validation that requires you to confirm the parsed config file by pressing a key.
+Only useful in combination with `--verbose`

 You can also use the `--help` flag to print SwiftFrame's documentation out

+## Configuration File

 The format of the configuration file is specified as following (indent levels represent nesting levels within the file):